ParsBench/ParsBench/docs/index.md

 ## Sponsors

 Here are the names of companies/people who helped us to keep maintaining this project.
+If you want to donate this project, see [this page](https://shahriarshm.github.io/parsbench/donation/).

 - [AavalAI](https://avalai.ir/): They gave us free OpenAI API credit two times in their "AvalAward" program.
 It helped us for doing R&D and benchmarking GPT models.
 - [Basalam](https://basalam.com/): They voluntarily helped us to run the benchmarks on open-weight models and build the [ParsBench Leaderboard](https://huggingface.co/spaces/ParsBench/leaderboard).